FFTLabs/FastFlowTransform/docs/Contracts.md

 You don’t need to write those tests yourself; they’re derived automatically from the contract files.

+### Runtime enforcement (optional)

+In addition to turning contracts into `fft test` checks, FastFlowTransform can **enforce** contracts **at runtime** while building models.

+Runtime enforcement means:

+* FFT can **verify** that the materialized table matches the contract schema, and fail the run if not.
+* FFT can **cast** the model output into the declared physical types before creating the table.

+This is configured in **project-level `contracts.yml`** under `enforcement`.

+#### Enforcement modes

+Contracts enforcement supports three modes:

+* `off`
+  Do not enforce at build time.
+(Contracts may still generate tests.)

+* `verify`
+  Build the table normally, then verify the physical schema matches the contract.

+* `cast`
+  Build the table by selecting from your model and **casting** contract columns into their declared physical types, then verify.

+> `cast` is useful when your warehouse would infer “close but not exact” types (e.g. `COUNT(*)` becoming a sized numeric type) and you want stable physical types across engines.

+### Failure messages

+If enforcement fails, FFT raises an error like:

+* Missing/extra columns
+* Type mismatch (expected vs actual physical type)
+* Non-null/unique contract failures (if those are enforced at runtime in your setup)

+The error includes the table name and a list of mismatches.

+### Enforcement with incremental models

+When a model is materialized as `incremental`, FFT applies enforcement to the **incremental write path**, not only full refresh.

+Typical behavior:

+* On the first run, the model creates the target relation (full refresh behavior) and enforcement is applied.
+* On subsequent runs, FFT computes a delta dataset and writes it using the engine’s incremental strategy (insert/merge/delete+insert, etc.).
+* Enforcement is applied so the target table remains compatible with the contract.

+Practical recommendations:

+* If the incremental model relies on `unique_key`, make sure your source change simulation does not introduce duplicated keys in the delta.
+* For “update simulation” in demos, prefer a **second full seed file** that represents the entire source after the update (not just appended rows), then rerun incremental.
+This produces a realistic “source changed” scenario without creating duplicates.

+### Tests vs runtime enforcement

+Contracts can be used in two independent ways:

+1. **Tests** (`fft test`)
+   Contracts generate test specs like `not_null`, `unique`, `accepted_values`, `regex_match`, and `column_physical_type`.

+2. **Runtime enforcement** (`fft run`)
+   Enforcement runs during model materialization and can fail the run early.

+You can use either one alone, or both together.

+### Enforcement for SQL models

+When enforcing contracts for a SQL model:

+* `verify` mode:

+  1. FFT creates the table/view normally from the model SQL
+  2. FFT introspects the created object and compares the physical schema to the contract

+* `cast` mode:

+  1. FFT wraps the model SQL in a projection that casts the declared columns:

+     ```sql
+     select
+       cast(col_a as <physical-type>) as col_a,
+       cast(col_b as <physical-type>) as col_b,
+       ...
+       -- optionally include extra columns if allow_extra_columns=true
+     from (<model select>) as src
+     ```
+  2. FFT creates the table from that casted SELECT
+  3. FFT verifies the resulting physical schema

+Notes:

+* Enforcement is best-effort: if a contract has no physical types for the current engine, `cast` mode cannot enforce and will fail with a clear error.
+* `allow_extra_columns=true` means non-contracted columns are carried through unchanged.

+### Enforcement for Python models

+For Python models (pandas / Spark / Snowpark / BigFrames):

+* FFT first materializes the DataFrame result according to the executor.
+* If enforcement is enabled, the runtime contracts layer may:

+  * Stage the DataFrame into a temporary table (engine-specific)
+  * Re-create the target table using casts (`cast` mode)
+  * Or only verify the schema (`verify` mode)

+This allows a consistent enforcement mechanism even when the model result is not expressed as SQL.

 ---

 ## Using contracts with `fft test`